7 Ways to Use Data to Supercharge Your Direct Marketing Efforts

 Data analytics and predictive modeling software allow you to identify which customers are worth your marketing dollars and which are not.
 Whether you’re looking to acquire new customers or simply retain existing customers, it is essential to utilize data to create focused, hyper-targeted campaigns.

-Here are 7 ways to use data to supercharge your marketing efforts in 2017:
+Here are 7 ways to use data to supercharge your marketing efforts:

 1. Get an intimate look at your customer base.